-The Springfield Symphony Chorus is an unpaid professional group of 100+ singers from throughout the greater CT River Valley.
+The Springfield Symphony Chorus is an unpaid semi-professional group of singers from throughout the greater CT River Valley.
 The Chorus is associated with the Springfield Symphony Orchestra which performs at Springfield Symphony Hall.
-The Orchestra and Chorus collaborate on many works throughout each season.
+The Orchestra and Chorus collaborate on works throughout each season.
 The Chorus also performs in concerts on its own with an accompanist, chamber orchestra, and/or other artists.

 Springfield Symphony Chorus Director

-Ms. Stoia’s concert work has taken her to many U.S. cities, including New York, Washington, San Francisco and Honolulu, and as accompanist for the Smith College Chamber Singers, she appeared in concerts in London, Paris, Berlin, and Stockholm, among others.
-Ms. Stoia’s performance as piano soloist with the Massachusetts Wind Orchestra of Gershwin’s Rhapsody in Blue and her duo piano recital with conductor Raymond Harvey (Kalamazoo Symphony) have been aired by National Public Radio.
-She has also appeared in performances at various U.S. and Canadian venues as a member of the “Bob Becker Ensemble” and has performed in concerts at International Tuba and Euphonium, International Trumpet Guild and Percussive Arts Society conferences.
+Coach/accompanist, piano soloist, singer, and conductor Nikki Stoia is known for her musical versatility, with repertoire that encompasses traditional and contemporary classical and popular music.
+Her concert work has taken her to many U.S. cities, including Boston, New York, Washington, D.C., San Francisco and Honolulu, and as accompanist for the Smith College Chamber Singers, she appeared in concerts in London, Paris, Berlin, and Stockholm, among others.
+Ms. Stoia’s performance as piano soloist with the Massachusetts Wind Orchestra of Gershwin’s “Rhapsody in Blue” and her duo-piano recital with conductor Raymond Harvey (Kalamazoo Symphony Director Emeritus) have been aired by National Public Radio.
+She has also appeared in performances at various U.S. and Canadian venues as a member of the Bob Becker Ensemble and has performed as collaborative pianist in concerts at International Tuba and Euphonium, International Trumpet Guild, and Percussive Arts Society conferences.

-Ms. Stoia holds a Master of Music degree in Vocal Accompanying and Chamber Music from the University of Massachusetts, Amherst, acknowledged as a Phi Kappa Phi graduate and is a Phi Beta Kappa graduate of Smith College, where she majored in Music and German.
+She holds a Master of Music degree in Vocal Accompanying and Chamber Music from UMass Amherst, acknowledged as a Phi Kappa Phi graduate, and is a Phi Beta Kappa graduate of Smith College, where she majored in Music and German.

 History of the Springfield Symphony Chorus

-The Springfield Symphony Chorus was founded in the 1944-1945 concert season to join the one-year old Springfield Symphony Orchestra in its performance of Brahms’ “Schicksalslied” on April 22, 1945.
-The Chorus has performed continuously since then with the Orchestra as well as in its own performances.
-The chorus was originally under the directorship of Alexander Leslie, the founder of the Springfield Symphony Orchestra.
+The Springfield Symphony Chorus was founded in the 1944-1945 concert season to join the one-year-old Springfield Symphony Orchestra in its performance of Brahms’ “Schicksalslied” on April 22, 1945.
+The Chorus has performed continuously since then with the Orchestra as well as in its own concerts.
+The Chorus was originally under the directorship of Alexander Leslie, the founder of the Springfield Symphony Orchestra.